Moulali1995/fbAuth/README.md

 # fbAuth
-Social authentication using passport facebook stratergy.
+Social authentication using passport facebook strategy.
-This project enables anybody to integrate the Socilal authentication using facebook in their application.
+This project enables anybody to integrate the Social authentication using facebook in their application.
+The Facebook strategy allows users to log in to a web application using their Facebook account.
+Internally, Facebook authentication works using OAuth 2.0.

 ## Scope
 1. Add more social authentication methods like google,twitter and more.